-My desire to empower and support others goes back to when I was 18 years-old and trying to figure what I wanted to do with my life.
+My desire to empower and support others goes back to when I was 18 years-old and trying to figure out what I wanted to do with my life.
 Therapy played a huge role in helping me through my childhood and teenage years so I decided to pursue a career in psychology and helping others.

-I received my Bachelor of Arts in Psychology and Social Behavior at the University of California in Irvine, CA. During this time period, I interned as a Behavior Technician with the Center for Behavioral Sciences, INC where I worked with 3-5 years olds with developmental disorders.
+I received my Bachelor of Arts in Psychology and Social Behavior from the University of California in Irvine, CA. During this time, I interned as a Behavior Technician with the Center for Behavioral Sciences, INC where I worked with 3-5 years olds with developmental disorders.
 I also interned as a Clinical Research Assistant with the Neuropsychiatric Research Center of Orange County in Orange, CA where I assisted in running clinical trials for psychiatric disorders.
 I worked as a Skill Development Therapist with Abilities Unlimited, an organization working with adults with developmental and intellectual disorders in Lake Forest, CA. I went on to pursue a Master of Arts in Mental Health Counseling at the City College of New York in Harlem, NY.

 During my Master’s program at City College, I was a counseling intern in the counseling center at LaGuardia Community College in Long Island City, NY and interned as a mentor coach with a non-profit called America Needs You in Jersey City, NJ.
 It was during this year of internships that I ran my first counseling group, specifically for queer college students, and ran it with great love and success for the next five years.